philipaconrad/theta/README.md

 Theta
 =======

-A non-linear system, based on the Jianmin function.
+A non-linear system for computing a particular chemical reaction.
 It's powered by the GNU MP library to allow arbitrary precision in the calculations.